Greek shipowner Restis arrested over bank loans

 Restis, who owns a shipping fleet and has a stake in a Greek newspaper among other media holdings, is accused of using his influence over the FBB bank to secure loans and funds of up to about 500 million euros for people and companies with whom he had ties, police and court officials said.

-His family owned a majority stake in small lender FBB, which was wound down earlier this year with its healthy assets absorbed by Greece’s top lender, National Bank (NBGr.AT).
+His family owned a majority stake in small lender FBB, which was wound down earlier this year with its healthy assets absorbed by Greece’s top lender, National Bank.

 Restis’s lawyer could not be immediately reached for comment.
 He has not yet been charged over the case.